gabriel-p-artcls/17-04_mc-catalog/README.md

 3rd and 4th run where L50 and L45 where processed, respectively.
 KDE probs are borrowed from the previous run, since they were not obtained here.
-L50 had its age corrected to 7.85 (that's why it differs from the output fig) because of ASteCA's issue #248.